-Contagion definitions varies across the financial literature.
-Forbes and Rigobon (2000, 2002) indicate that financial contagion occurs due to a significant increase in cross-capital market linkages between stock markets after the financial crisis.
-However, the World Bank describes financial contagion as a process of financial crisis transmitted / spread across the financial markets.
+Contagion definitions vary across the financial literature.
+Forbes and Rigobon (2000, 2002) indicate that financial contagion occurs due to a significant increase in cross-capital market linkages between stock markets after a financial crisis.
+However, the World Bank describes financial contagion as a process of financial crisis transmitted/spread across the financial markets.
 Studies have defined different channels of financial contagion across the financial markets.

-Dornbusch et al. (2000) spotlight on the fundamental channel of financial contagion, for instance, financial links and trades among countries.
-Financial intuitions are the main source of spreading financial contagion among countries.
-In addition, trade agreements and financial transactions among countries are a source of transmitting fundamental contagion.

-BenSaïda (2017) defines pure contagion and provides empirical evidence of how irrational behavior of investors spreads pure contagion across the financial markets.
-When a large group of investors behave irrationally in search of safe heaven originate crisis in the financial market, as a result the crisis spreads to other markets and generates contagion.
+Dornbusch et al. (2000) spotlight the fundamental channel of financial contagion, for instance, financial links and trades among countries.
+Financial institutions are the main source of spreading financial contagion among countries.
+In addition, trade agreements and financial transactions among countries are sources of transmitting fundamental contagion.
+BenSaïda (2017) defines pure contagion and provides empirical evidence of how the irrational behavior of investors spreads pure contagion across the financial markets.
+When a large group of investors behave irrationally in search of a safe haven, it originates a crisis in the financial market; as a result, the crisis spreads to other markets and generates contagion.

-Edward (2000) describes economic contagion terms as "situations where the extent and magnitude to which a shock is transmitted internationally exceeds what was expected ex-ante".
-Similarly, Bekaert et al. (2014) describe contagion as excess co-movement of financial markets across the borders during financial turmoil.
-Leung et al. (2017) define that irrational behavior of investors leads to pure contagion in financial markets and different channels are observed to transmit shocks across the economy, pure contagion, fundamental contagion and common cause contagion (Moser, 2003).
-Chittedi (2015) investigates the contagion effect of US (developed market) to Asian emerging stock markets, stock markets show high correction before and after volatility periods.
-Due to financial contagion or co-integration between markets, the benefits of diversification of stock portfolio considerably decrease (Wahyudi et al., 2018).
+Edward (2000) describes economic contagion in terms as "situations where the extent and magnitude to which a shock is transmitted internationally exceeds what was expected exante."
+Similarly, Bekaert et al. (2014) describe contagion as excess co-movement of financial markets across borders during financial turmoil.
+Leung et al. (2017) define that the irrational behavior of investors leads to pure contagion in financial markets, and different channels are observed to transmit shocks across the economy: pure contagion, fundamental contagion, and common cause contagion (Moser, 2003).
+Chittedi (2015) investigates the contagion effect of the US (a developed market) on Asian emerging stock markets; stock markets show high correction before and after volatility periods.
+Due to financial contagion or cointegration between markets, the benefits of diversification of a stock portfolio considerably decrease (Wahyudi et al., 2018).

-Chancharoenchai and Dibooglu (2006) argue that the Asian Financial crisis due to contagion effects is a proxy of the United States financial market this study provides evidence of Asian Financial contagion.
+Chancharoenchai and Dibooglu (2006) argue that the Asian Financial crisis, due to contagion effects, is a proxy of the United States financial market; this study provides evidence of Asian Financial contagion.
 Several researchers have provided evidence of integration among European financial markets (Zhang et al., 2020).
-Wahyudi et al. (2018) identified herding behavior as the main cause behind financial contagion, Sruthi and Shijin (2017) investigated that US market shocks transmitted to Asian financial markets due to international investor's reachability to Indian market.
+Wahyudi et al. (2018) identified herding behavior as the main cause behind financial contagion.
+Sruthi and Shijin (2017) investigated that US market shocks were transmitted to Asian financial markets due to international investors' reachability to the Indian market.
 The correlation between US and Asian stock markets remains significantly high before and during the financial crisis.
-This study further suggests that contagion is transmitted from mature economy / market to emerging economy / market.
-Nath and Brooks (2020) explain that herding is the main reason behind financial contagion across the stock markets during periods of panic (Wahyudi et al., 2018).
+This study further suggests that contagion is transmitted from a mature economy/market to an emerging economy/market.
+Nath and Brooks (2020) explain that herding is the main reason behind financial contagion across stock markets during periods of panic (Wahyudi et al., 2018).
 In recent years, requests for information access have decreased due to the integration of financial markets and globalization.
-Contagion effect frequently occurs because the flow of information across the markets increased rapidly (Calvo & Mendoza, 2000).
-Alqaralleh and Canepa (2021) differentiate between contagion and interdependence, claiming that frequent cross-correlation between stock markets is called pure contagion and low frequency of cross-correlation is called interdependence.
+The contagion effect frequently occurs because the flow of information across the markets has increased rapidly (Calvo & Mendoza, 2000).
+Alqaralleh and Canepa (2021) differentiate between contagion and interdependence, claiming that frequent cross-correlation between stock markets is called pure contagion, and a low frequency of cross-correlation is called interdependence.

-The social life and mood differentiate the societies from each other.
+Social life and mood differentiate societies from each other.
 However, different months and holidays attract researchers to explore the effects of calendar events on the financial market.
-Social values, previous beliefs, and investor's sentiments can affect the stock market prices (Edmans et al., 2007).
-However, previous studies have observed the herding behavior in stock markets, but ignore the sectoral contagion effect due to herding behavior during calendar events.
+Social values, previous beliefs, and investors' sentiments can affect stock market prices (Edmans et al., 2007).
+However, previous studies have observed herding behavior in stock markets but have ignored the sectoral contagion effect due to herding behavior during calendar events.
 So, this study hypothesizes